commanday/cpp-2020/README.md

 ***
 **What's your job?**

 *C++ is a general-purpose programming language.
-It has imperative, object-oriented and generic programming features, while also providing facilities for low-level memory manipulation.*
+It has imperative, object-oriented and generic programming features, while also providing facilities for low-level memory manipulation.
+Let's make it more perfect!*

 ## Compilers